7pm until late

-You’ll be spoiled for options for an after-dinner drink in the Camden Street area too, but for a sleek, New York vibe, try Sophie’s rooftop bar at the uber-cool Dean Hotel – one of the hottest tickets in town at the moment.
+You’ll be spoilt for choice for an after-dinner drink in the Camden Street area.
+For a sleek New York vibe, try Sophie’s rooftop bar at the superbly cool Dean Hotel – one of the hottest hangouts in town.

 Beat the crowds to an early morning walk around Trinity College – Ireland’s oldest university and the alma mater of Samuel Beckett and Oscar Wilde – making sure to see the Book of Kells exhibition.
-Then fuel up for more sightseeing with the so-called ‘brunch of champions’ at San Lorenzo’s on South Great George’s Street, or try some jerk chicken brunch tacos at Taco Taco.
+Then fuel up for more sightseeing with the so-called breakfast of champions at San Lorenzo’s on South Great George’s Street.

 11.30am – 12.30pm

-Afterwards, head to Kildare Street and take a look at the former ducal palace Leinster House – on which the US White House was based – now the home of Ireland’s parliament.
+Afterwards, head to Kildare Street and take a look at Leinster House.
+A former ducal palace, its design was the inspiration for the US White House, and it is now the home of Ireland’s parliament.
 Cross to Dawson Street for coffee at the Art Nouveau Café en Seine if you need a pick-me-up, or go straight next door to the National Museum of Ireland – Archaeology, one of the best places in the country to see Celtic artefacts.

 Moving on to Temple Bar, take a stroll through the Saturday food market in Meeting House Square and check out cutting-edge concept store Indigo & Cloth, and then walk towards Christ Church Cathedral and the historic Liberties area.
 Having admired the cathedral, sample a locally roasted coffee in the popular new Riddler Café and Restaurant.

-Drive (you can also take the bus or DART train) to the seaside village of Howth and walk along the pier or hike the cliffs to the Bailey Lighthouse, before enjoying lunch at one of its many renowned seafood restaurants – try Deep on the West Pier.
+Drive (you can also take the bus or Dart train) to the seaside village of Howth and walk along the pier or hike the cliffs to the Baily Lighthouse, before enjoying lunch at one of its many renowned seafood restaurants.
 Once sated, make your way further up the coast to the beautiful town of Malahide, visiting its castle and gardens.

 Have dinner at Old Street, where two of Malahide’s oldest buildings have been converted into a newly opened neighbourhood bistro and cocktail bar.
 Alternatively, try Kajjal for highly recommended Pakistani and Eastern cuisine, or Cape Greko for Greek food.
-Finally, watch as the sun sets on your weekend in Dublin from Malahide Marina.
+Finally, watch from Malahide Marina as the sun sets on your weekend in Dublin.